 The Civic Musician Experience

 The Civic Orchestra rehearses and performs at historic Symphony Center in downtown Chicago.
-The mainstage concert series typically consists of seven free performances in Orchestra Hall, as well as five or six performances in neighborhood venues including the South Shore Cultural Center and Chicago Public Schools.
-In addition, Civic members may audition for the Chamber Music Series and the Civic Mentors Program, which includes coaching of youth in Chicago area school bands and orchestras.
+The mainstage concert series typically consists of seven low-cost performances in Orchestra Hall, as well as six free performances in neighborhood venues including the South Shore Cultural Center and Chicago Public Schools.

-In general, each month of the season includes a concert cycle that is comprised of approximately five rehearsals and a performance at Symphony Center or a neighborhood venue.
-As part of each cycle, members participate in sectionals with CSO coaches.
-Most rehearsals take place from 7 to 10 p.m. on weekdays and during the day on weekends, and the majority of concerts occur on Sundays at 2 p.m. and/or Mondays at 7:30 p.m.
+Each month of the season includes a concert cycle that is typically comprised of five rehearsals, a performance at Symphony Center and a performance at a neighborhood venue.
+As part of each cycle, Civic members participate in sectionals with CSO musicians.
+Most rehearsals take place from 2:00 to 5:00 p.m. and/or 7:00 to 10:00 p.m. on weekdays and during the day on weekends, and the majority of concerts occur on Sundays at 2:00 p.m. and Mondays at 7:30 p.m.

-Periodically throughout the season, members also participate in workshops with guest clinicians, master classes and select education and community engagement programming of the Negaunee Music Institute.
-Each member is required to play a placement audition at the start of and midway through the season.
+Throughout the season, members also participate in professional development workshops with guest clinicians, masterclasses and education and community engagement programs of the Negaunee Music Institute, the CSO’s education and community engagement department.
+Each member is required to play a seating audition at the start of and midway through the season.

 Coaches from the Chicago Symphony Orchestra

-Civic members are taught by current and former musicians of the Chicago Symphony Orchestra through sectionals, studio classes, master classes and mock auditions.
-Members also receive complimentary tickets to most CSO concerts and have the option of taking private lessons with a CSO musician.
+Civic members are coached by current and former musicians of the Chicago Symphony Orchestra through sectionals, masterclasses and mock auditions.
+Members also receive complimentary tickets to most CSO concerts, invitations to CSO Open Rehearsals and a free private lesson with a CSO musician.

 Concertmaster